pantunes/xtcryptosignals/README.md

 ```
 For Production enviroment `xt-all copy-config-files` should be executed on first place
 to copy default config files to the folder `/config`.
-The configuration should be reviewed and changed.
+The configuration should be reviewed and changed, before running `xt-all start`
+to start all 3 services: `xt-server`, `xt-client` and `xt-ticker`.

 ## Screenshots